machinomy/crdt/README.md

 ### State-based CRDT

-State-based CRDT is a data structure that supports operation `merge`, or `join` for replicas so that:
+State-based CRDT is a data structure that supports operation `combine`, or `join` for replicas so that:

-* `a merge (b merge c) == (a merge b) merge c`,
+* `a combine (b combine c) == (a combine b) combine c`,
-* `a merge b == b merge a`,
+* `a combine b == b combine a`,
-* `a merge a == a`.
+* `a combine a == a`.

 Data structure like this is a join-semilattice.
 We could derive a partial order on the replicas.
 We could say if `a ≤ b`.
 This effectively means state-based CRDTs converge to some value, the least upper bound.
 It gives another name then: Con<b>v</b>ergent Replicated Data Type, or C<b>v</b>RDT.

 ![State-based CRDT Flow](doc/images/state_based_crdt_flow.png)

-`merge` operation resolves any conflicts that happen between the replicas by following a formal rule.
+`combine` operation resolves any conflicts that happen between the replicas by following a formal rule.
 The rule differs among the types.
 A developer is responsible for choosing the right data structure for her need.

 #### G-Counter

 Short for grow-only counter.
 It could be incremented only.
-The merge takes the maximum count for each replica.
+The combine takes the maximum count for each replica.
 Value is the sum of all replicas.

 Say, replica id is `Int`, and GCounter manages `Int` replica counters as well: